VsonicV/vsonicv.github.io/content/publication/miikkulainen-2021-aesthetics/index.md

 - paper-conference

 # Publication name and optional abbreviated publication name.
-publication: '*Proceedings of the Genetic and Evolutionary Computation Conference*'
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference*, Silver Award in the Human Competitive Results Competition at GECCO 2022'
 publication_short: ''

 doi: 10.1145/3449639.3459378